 The online program is designed to offer a broad course of study, giving students from a diversity of backgrounds the tools they need to seek leadership roles in criminal justice fields.
 Our online courses are offered in a 10-week format and include robust supports.

-For our on-campus MSCJA program, we offer four different tracks:
+For our on-campus MSCJA program, we offer three different tracks:

 Generalist Track: Offered in traditional on-campus courses or through an online program, and aims to give students a comprehensive understanding of the inner workings of the entire criminal justice system, including law enforcement and corrections.